Skip to content

 type: object

-Access in next agent:
+Access specific fields in the next agent:

 Accumulating Context